Business Benefits of Hiring People with a Disability

 - Improved customer service and attraction - being disability confident, including how to communicate with customers with disability, enhancing customer service

-- Reputation & Brand - according to a University of Massachusetts survey, 92% of the American public view companies that hire people with disabilities more favourably than those that do not; 87% of the public also agree that they would prefer to give their business to companies that hire people with disabilities.
+- Reputation & Brand - according to a University of Massachusetts survey, 92% of the American public view companies that hire people with disability more favourably than those that do not; 87% of the public also agree that they would prefer to give their business to companies that hire people with disability

 - Procurement process & tender documents – increase in companies seeking information from suppliers on their employment and CSR programs and encouraging tenders from diverse suppliers.